brucewsinc/rocketbar/rocketbar/readme.txt

 = 150523 =
 * Fixed an issue with loading the client-side resources for the plugin, as pointed out by the WordPress.org team

+= 150524 =
+* Login/Logout commands, and a powerful API function for your use!
+See:

 == Upgrade Notice ==

 = 150517 =